adt-dherman/DoomFire.kt/README.md

 a class provided by JavaFX.

-`step()` updates a buffer which is a 2D array of palette indices (0 being black, 36 being white, and intermediate indices representing a smooth gradient that passes through orange/red).
-Every time `step()` is called, values one row below propogate upward, often decaying into a slightly darker color index. `updateCanvas()` converts those pallete indices into actual pixels on the canvas.
+`step()` updates a buffer which is a 2D array of palette indices (0 being black, 36 being white, and intermediate indices representing a smooth, fiery gradient that passes through orange/red).
+Every time `step()` is called, each pixel checks the row below it and takes its value, often decaying into a slightly darker color index (based on a bit of randomness). `updateCanvas()` converts those pallete indices into actual pixels on the canvas.

 ## Troubleshooting